Get in touch

 Although a divorce ends a marriage or civil partnership, it does not end the financial liability between a husband and wife/civil partners.
 Only a Court approved Financial Order severs financial ties.
 It is important for financial matters to be dealt with alongside divorce/civil partnership dissolution.

 Financial agreements can be reached in a number of ways – for example between the parties themselves, through mediation, negotiations with the help of solicitors, arbitration, private court hearings, or, as a last resort, through Court.
 Whilst agreement within Court proceedings is always encouraged, ultimately, if agreement cannot be reached, then the Court will order a financial settlement.
 It is now a requirement to use out of Court methods (Non Court Dispute Resolution) for settling finances before issuing proceedings, and you will need to explain to the Court if you have not done so.
+At Ellisons we offer Resolution Together (where one lawyer can advise a separating couple jointly) and Collaborative Law.

 Regardless of how the agreement is reached, there will be financial disclosure which will allow the Court to consider if the agreement is fair and reasonable.
 If the Court approves the Order, it will become legally binding.